sgravrock/hfs/README.md

 To copy a file out of the HFS volume: `hfs get hfs-path local-path [--text]`

-To copy a file into the HFS volume: `put local-path hfs-path type creator [--text]`
+To copy a file into the HFS volume: `put local-path hfs-path type creator [--text | --type type:creator]`

 HFS paths use a colon (:) as the directory separator and are considered to be absolute regardless of whether or not they have a leading colon.
 The volume